nielsengoncalves/bank-app/README.md

 If everything works correctly, the endpoint should return the HTTP status  `201 (Created)`

+*Each customer must have a document, a billing adress and a billing address.*

 ### Get Customer By ID Endpoint

 **Endpoint**: GET /api/customer/{customerId}